-In my opinion, if you want to dress more elegantly and classically even when it is freezing cold outside, one crucial garment to opt for is a heavy double breasted wool overcoats.
+In my opinion, if you want to dress more elegantly and classically, even when it is freezing cold outside, one crucial garment to opt for is a heavy double breasted wool overcoat.
 Not only will they keep you warm at all times due to the fabric’s weight and overlap, but they are also more robust than other fabrics, such as cashmere.

 For a little winter weather inspiration, here is a series of fashion drawings from Apparel Arts 1932 with “Fashions of the Quarter.”